 Science says, not giving yourself proper recovery time can lead to decreased performance and something called overtraining syndrome, which isn’t good.

 Since recovery allows those microtears to heal, a lack of recovery can make the tears grow.
 Which could lead to your muscles becoming inflamed and swollen (not in a good way), and you can experience more fatigue and can cause chronic joint and muscle pain, keeping you from hitting your goals.
+If you’re really in extreme pain, you may want to put on a muscle pain relief cream and take a good rest.

 It’s the three R’s of fitness: Recovery, exercise, and nutrition.
 Well, you get the idea.
 The science behind allowing yourself to recover will help you get more fit in the future.